XieJChris/Formation-thrust-faults-in-Mercury-NSP/README.md

 # A mechanical model of thrust-faults related landforms: Application to Mercury's Northern Smooth Plains
-* Supplement to the paper *A mechanical model of thrust-faults related landforms: Application to Mercury's Northern Smooth Plains*.
+* Supplements to the paper *A mechanical model of thrust-faults related landforms: Application to Mercury's Northern Smooth Plains*.

 * This repository only contains the necessary codes for our 2-D convectional simulation.